Residential & Light Commercial Heating Installations

 When the thermostat continually tops out during a hot Georgia summer, it’s hard to think about a light commercial or residential heating installation.
 But as the mercury drops, you’ll want a quality heating system to take the edge off of a chilly day or night.
 Gordons Heating and Air LLC has helped residential and light commercial customers find the perfect heating system for years.
 We’re happy to help and install the perfect system and maintain the one you currently have.
 Schedule an appointment today!

 How To Choose The Right Heating System

-It's important to choose the right heating system the first time for a home or business.
+It’s important to choose the right heating system the first time for a home or business.
 A residential or commercial heating installation is an investment in time and money.
-Gordon's Heating & Air has a few tips to keep in mind before scheduling an appointment.
+Gordons Heating and Air LLC has a few tips to keep in mind before scheduling an appointment.

 Know Your Home Or Business

 Knowing the ins and outs of the physical building goes a long way toward choosing the right heating system.
-An older single story residence with a lot of windows has drastically different needs than a renovated commercial building featuring few opening windows.
-Gordon’s Heating & Air can do a walk through with you and go over the factors specific to your home or business as you begin looking into heating systems.
+An older single-story residence with a lot of windows has drastically different needs than a renovated commercial building featuring few opening windows.
+Gordons Heating and Air LLC can do a walk-through with you and go over the factors specific to your home or business as you begin looking into heating systems.

 Consider Quality & Energy Efficiency

 Though you won’t need a heater throughout the winter in southeast Georgia, choosing a heating system from a quality brand is a good way to ensure you’ll have heat when you want it.
 Reputable and quality brands also generally come with higher energy efficiency than other brands on the market.
 Three terms to keep in mind when comparing the quality and energy efficiency of heating systems are: